IsWladi/Gittory/README.md

             -- rcarriga/nvim-notify serves as the default notification plugin.
 However, alternative plugins can be used, provided they include the <plugin-name>.notify(message) method.            -- you can change the order of priority for the plugins or remove those you don't use.
             -- If one of the specified notification plugins is not installed, the next one in the list will be used.
-            -- "print" is the native notification plugin for Neovim; it will print messages to the command line.
+            -- "print" it will print messages to the command line.
             -- The "print" string is included for clarity.
 If removed, 'print' will still be used if the other specified plugins are not installed. availableNotifyPlugins =  {"notify", "print"} -- for example; you can use "fidget" instead of "notify" }